 There is also an Acceptable Use Policy signed by all staff.
-For staff and visitors, the permissions, and restrictions on the use of technology are outlined in the School's Safeguarding and Child Protection Policy and also in the Staff Code of Safe Practice Policy.
+For staff and visitors, the permissions, and restrictions on the use of technology are outlined in the School's Safeguarding Policy and Child Protection Procedureand also in the Staff Code of Safe Practice Policy.
 Both documents are referred to regularly at INSET and staff are provided with regular updates in staff briefings.
-Both documents can be found on the staff shared drive[].
+Both documents can be found on the staff shared drive.

-The School recognises the need to build children's resilience in this area and makes this part of the School's Life Skills (PSHEE) and Digital Literacy programme and ICT lessons.
+The School recognises the need to build children's resilience in this area and makes this part of the School's Life Skills (PSHEE) Programme.
 All pupils are given clear guidance on the use of technology safely and positively, both in school and beyond including how to manage their personal data and how to report abuse and bullying online.
 House Staff and Tutors also help to build resilience in pupils to protect themselves and others online.
 Training is also provided for staff and for parents/carers on online safety.